Weather in Ireland in November

 Watch the waves in Donegal

 Ireland’s northwest coast comes alive in November with massive Atlantic swells.
-Head to Malin Head or Fanad Head in County Donegal for dramatic views of waves crashing against the rugged cliffs — a spectacle you won’t see in calmer seasons.
+Head to Malin Head or Fanad Head in County Donegal for dramatic views of waves crashing against the rugged cliffs: a spectacle you won’t see in calmer seasons.

-Plan your trip with our Ireland itineraries
+Plan your Ireland trip

 Olga Sitnitsa